Cashrel894/obsidian-backup/课堂笔记/Odin Project/Connect Four.md

 include Referee
 initialize(width = 7, height = 6, grid = nil) # Create an board with the specific width, height and grid.
-invalid_column?(col) # Check if a specfic column is invalid(full or out of range) so that marks can't be placed on it. place(col, mark) # Place a player's mark on a valid column.
+invalid_column?(col) # Check if a specfic column is invalid(full or out of range) so that marks can't be placed on it. place!(col, mark) # Place a player's mark on a valid column.
 ```

 ## Module Referee